Want to Learn More About Roofing System?

 Although composite is more expensive than other materials, it has benefits to make it worth it.
 Made from recycled wood chips and sawdust bonded with epoxy resin, composite is rot, mildew, and mold resistant.
 It's long-lasting, durable, and can be made to have the look of wood.
 Also, composite like vinyl and aluminum is available in many colors and styles.
 It's weather-resistant and can stand up to even the toughest elements.

 Like other exterior parts of your home, fascia can damage or deteriorate over time.
 It is vital to properly care and maintenance annually.
 Moisture, strong winds, and pests can all take their toll on your fascia.
 It's important to protect this part of your roof because it, in turn, protects both the exterior and interior of your home from mold, mildew and wood rot.
-There are a few things you can do to ensure longevity and esthetics keeping the material in
+There are a few things you can do to ensure longevity and esthetics keeping the material in good condition.

 INSTALL DRIP EDGE BOARDS